joshuaar/UDPHole_example/README.md

 Then they exchange some data, and that's it.

-This was only tested between two home NATs on separate cable internet connections.
+This was tested between two home NATs on separate cable internet connections.
+It was also tested between an institutional NAT (Arizona State University) and a home NAT.

+Theoretically, this should work in most situations.
+The big exception is "Symmetric NATs", which require some kind of relay server.

 ##More Info